ogrisel/stanbol-isbn/README.md

 Hands on tutorial material for learning to customize a Stanbol server.

-## Exercise 1: Indexing an RDF database of ISBN with the Entity Hub
+## Exercise 1: Indexing an RDF database of ISBN codes with the Entity Hub

-Build and package a bundle to ship the content of the data folder (a small RDF databse of ISBN for some famous books) as an Entity Hub referenced site:
+Build and package a bundle to ship the content of the `data` folder (a small RDF databse of ISBN for some famous books) as a "Referenced Site" for the Stanbol "Entity Hub" component.

 This can be done by following the first section of the instructions online documentation on [Working with Custom Vocabularies]( http://stanbol.apache.org/docs/trunk/customvocabulary.html).

 Examples of working configuration files can be found in the `indexing-config` subfolder.

+Deploy the content of the resulting `indexing/dist` folder on your own Stanbol server as explained in the instructions.

-Check that you can use the Web interface and the REST API of the referenced site to query the database to find some of the books by name or by ISBN.
+Check that you can use the web interface and the REST API of the referenced site to query the database to find some of the books by name or by ISBN.